|

 horizontally-slitted pupils, and their heads and limbs are

 festooned with bony spikes.
-They have digitigrade legs and a
+They have digitigrade feet and a

 stubby vestigial tail.
 Barsam are another member of the same biochemical